zbigniew-galar/main/ABC_analysis.md

+### Mindset
+**Make as many mistakes as you can in a shortest amount of time so that you can learn from them.
+Mistakes and errors are your friend and you can be proud of them.**
 ### Shortcuts Hotkeys:
 | 🧩 **Action**                                                        | ⌨️ **Windows Shortcut**  | 🍎 **Mac Shortcut**                         | 📝 **Notes**                                        |
 | :------------------------------------------------------------------- | :----------------------- | :------------------------------------------ | :-------------------------------------------------- |